SSLC

 -n no warnings

--b backward compatibility mode
+-b use backward compatibility mode

 -l no logo